KxSystems/docs/docs/wp/websockets/index.md

 ---
 title: Kdb+ and WebSockets – White Papers – kdb+ and q documentation
 description: This paper introduces what WebSockets are and what benefits they hold over standard HTTP.
 It takes the reader through the set-up of a simple web page that uses WebSockets to connect to a kdb+ process, the steps involved in passing data through the connection, and the various methods for converting data between kdb+ and JavaScript.
-author:
-    - Chris Scott
-    - Michael Gracey
+author: Chris Scott and Michael Gracey
 date: May 2018
 hero: Interfaces
 keywords: AJAX, asynchronous, connection, HTML5, JavaScript, security, WebSockets